lucjones20/ES-synth-starter/README.md

 ### 3.3.
 SampleISR
 SampleISR is an interrupt that produces the desired vout for the audio output.

-- Initiation Interval: 4.5 microseconds
+- Initiation Interval: 45.45 microseconds
-- Measured Maximum Execution Time: 28.0 microseconds microseconds
+- Measured Maximum Execution Time: 28.0  microseconds
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_

 &nbsp;
 ### 3.4.
 CAN_TX_Task
 The CAN_TX_Task is responsible for initialising the send process of the CAN bus.
 It puts everything which is in the msgOut queue into the send buffer.

-- Initiation Interval: 60 ms
+- Initiation Interval: 60 ms for 36 iterations
 - Measured Maximum Execution Time: 12 microseconds
 - Critical instant analysis of the rate monotic scheduler: _(showing that all deadlines are met under worst-case conditions)_